RPI, CPI & inflation: phone mid-contract price rises explained

 Most networks have moved to CPI (Consumer Prices Index) to determine price increases.
 CPI measures inflation by calculating the total amount for a set basket of goods and services, and comparing the difference to the total amount for the previous year.

 RPI (Retail Price Index) is similar, except it also includes mortgage interest payment rates.
-RPI is nearly always higher than CPI, meaning your mid-contract price rises will go up more with networks which prefer to use RPI.
+RPI is nearly always higher than CPI, meaning mid-contract price rises will go up more with networks which prefer to use RPI.

-- How do mid-contract price raises work?
+How do mid-contract price rises work?

 How do mid-contract price raises work?